dbltnk/participant-observer/implementation-plan.md

 2. ✅ Add fire management (players and villagers can add wood to fires)
 3. ✅ Create storage system (players and villagers can use storage boxes)
 4. ✅ Add sleeping mechanics (players can sleep to skip night)
-5. ✅ Implement resource propagation (SMART SYSTEM - DENSITY-BASED)
+5. ✅ Implement resource propagation (SIMPLIFIED SYSTEM - CHILD/ADULT GROWTH)
 6. ✅ Add player interactions with all objects

 **Fully Functional Game Mechanics:**